pltr/onering/README.md

     _Feel free to open an issue_

 * **How fast is it?**
-    _I haven't seen any faster, especially when it comes to latency distribution_
+    _I haven't seen any faster, especially when it comes to latency distribution (see below)_

 * **Did someone actually ask those questions above?**
     _No_